josiasritter/population_grid_assessment/README.md

 # population_grid_assessment
-This repository contains the code and research data of a study that evaluates the accuracy of global gridded population datasets in 307 rural areas around the world.
+This repository contains the code and research data of the following study, evaluating the accuracy of global gridded population datasets in 307 rural areas around the world:

+"Global gridded population datasets systematically underrepresent rural population" Josias Láng-Ritter, Marko Keskinen, Henrikki Tenkanen To appear in Nature Communications, 2025

 1. multipops_all.py is the main program that estimates the population amounts in the rural areas for five global gridded population datasets.
-2. multipops_validation_lowfilters.py is the program that carries out the validation procedure against reported rural populations and generates plots
+2. multipops_validation_natcom.py is the program that carries out the validation procedure against reported rural populations and generates figures in the Results section of the paper.
 3. results.geojson is the resulting polygon file that includes the rural areas evaluated, the estimated rural populations, and the reported rural populations.